-- use language appropriate in level of formality to the speaker's relationship with conversational partner(s) - describe people, places, items and events by adapting and imitating models, but with more creativity and detail than at earlier levels - gather information relevant to everyday life and use it for various purposes and activities - employ various strategies to retrieve information from texts - participate in largely structured, practised conversational or transactional role plays requiring familiar language to be used in new ways - present factual information and express a personal point of view in oral presentations and structured class discussions - identify the main and supporting ideas, or a sequence of events, in passages - write two or more linked paragraphs for personal or social purposes, using models imaginatively as well as the drafting process and correction code.
+- use language appropriate in level of formality to the speaker's relationship with conversational partner(s) - describe people, places, items and events by adapting and imitating models, but with more creativity and detail than at earlier levels - gather information relevant to everyday life and use it for various purposes and activities - employ various strategies to retrieve information from texts - participate in largely structured, practised conversational or

+- transactional role plays requiring familiar language to be used in new ways - present factual information and express a personal point of view in oral presentations and structured class discussions - identify the main and supporting ideas, or a sequence of events, in passages - write two or more linked paragraphs for personal or social purposes, using models imaginatively as well as the drafting process and correction code.

-Regular assessment takes place across the four communicative macro-skills: listening, speaking, reading and writing as evidenced through class work, tests and set homework.
+Regular assessment takes place across the four communicative macro-skills: listening, speaking, reading and writin.
 A half-yearly examination is administered.